 - Lock off – It is always important to lock off any loose edges of the tape to ensure they don’t get caught on socks in the heat of battle.

 Keep an eye out for more taping tips over the next few weeks and don’t forget we are able to get you in and prepare you with tape on a Saturday morning or before any of your games or to teach you how to do it your favourite athlete.
-Give us a call on (08) 9384 3269 or book online.
+Give us a call on (08) 9384 3269 or book an appointment online.